PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 nested lowerer dependencies as explicit callbacks, and designing stable declarative phase IDs with old/new order and argument-equivalence tests.
 Do not create a pull request.

+That explicit orchestration boundary is now implemented in `passes/layout_recovery_orchestration.py`.
+A frozen context carries ModelIR, layout state, diagnostics, and exactly three injected lowerer-local composite callbacks.
+The remaining thirty extracted owners are imported directly.
+The module declares nineteen layout-recovery and fifteen attention-recovery stable IDs, represents every call as an immutable invocation specification, checks ID order for drift, and preserves the characterized positional/keyword arguments and flattened execution order.

+The central lowerer's historical nested helpers and outer call sites remain, but the helpers now delegate through the single explicit context, shrinking from 66 to 2 lines and from 51 to 4 lines.
+Focused contracts verify all IDs, arguments, context capture, wrapper wiring, and instrumented execution order;
+architecture and adjacent owner fixtures retain module ownership, compatibility wrappers, repetition boundaries, and total call-count guarantees across the new phase boundary.
+Sequential validation passed 6 focused orchestration tests, 32 lowerer synthetic smoke tests, 248 architecture tests, the combined 900-test related suite, and all 11 TensorFlow-import-blocked optional-boundary tests.

+This mechanical extraction changes no public API, CLI behavior, artifacts, dependencies, corpus policy, exclusion policy, operation tier, pass order, or TensorFlow isolation.
+It does not add a real-model conversion or broad direct suite run.
+PR #952 remains closed, and this branch summary is documentation only; no pull request was created, reopened, or updated.